The Great Outdoors

 - The Laurel Highlands receives the largest accumulative amount of natural snowfall in Pennsylvania.

 - Wildflower information: Mountain Laurel begins to bloom the first and second weeks in June and lasts for approximately 3 weeks.
 Rhododendron follows and blooms for 3 weeks.
-These wildflowers are most likely to bloom in perfect growing condition in the Laurel Highlands every year.
+These wildflowers are most likely to bloom in the perfect growing condition in the Laurel Highlands every year.

 ||Nodding Pink Onion